LucasChat/api-lotr/README.md

 ## Context

-This API allows you to get informations about characters, places and events of Lord of the Ring:
+This API based on Symfony 2.8 allows you to get informations about characters, places and events of Lord of the Ring:
 * Characters' names and races
 * Events & places positions
 * Map